apache/apisix-website/blog/en/blog/2022/08/12/arm-performance-google-aws-azure-with-apisix.md

 <head>
     <link rel="canonical" href="https://api7.ai/2022/08/12/arm-performance-google-aws-azure-with-apisix/" />
 </head>

-## Background

-The ARM architecture belongs to the [RISC](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer).
-The RISC microprocessor architecture design uses a highly optimized set of instructions to enable small processors to efficiently handle complex tasks.

 ARM has become the cornerstone of the world's largest computing ecosystem and mobile devices, and is considered by many experts to be the future of cloud computing due to its low power consumption, flexible licensing and low cost.